bitnami/charts/bitnami/external-dns/README.md

 ### To 9.0.0

-Unsupported in-tree providers has been removed: OpenStack Designate, Hetzner, Infoblox, VinylDNS
+Unsupported in-tree providers have been removed: OpenStack Designate, Hetzner, Infoblox, VinylDNS

 ### To 8.7.0